-If you are creating more than one epic, click Create another.

-Click Create.
-The epic appears in an EPICS panel of the Plan view in JIRA.

-With an epic in place, the product owner and the team are ready to break it down into stories that define how this work is going to be completed.

-Creating a Story

-Perform the following steps to create a story in JIRA:
+Perform the following steps to create a spike or story in JIRA:

-If you are creating a story through an epic, move your cursor over your epic listed in the EPICS panel.
+If you are creating a spike or story through an epic, move your cursor over your epic listed in the EPICS panel.
 A Hide/show epic information arrow will appear.

 Use the arrow to show more information about the epic as shown in the following example: